 Generally, a petition for relief under the PCRA, including a second or subsequent petition, must be filed within one year of the date the judgment of sentence is final unless the petition alleges, and the petitioner proves, that an exception to the time for filing the petition is met, and that the claim was raised within 60 days of the date on which it became available.
-42 Pa.C.S. § 9545(b).
+42 Pa.C.S. § 9545(b)(1)-(2).

-It is clear that Appellant's 2015 petition is facially untimely: his judgment of sentence became final in 1996.
+It is clear that Appellant's 2015 petition is facially untimely: his judgment of sentence became final in 2000.
 However, Appellant alleged that his petition satisfied the following timeliness exception: "the facts upon which the claim is predicated were unknown to the Petitioner and could not be ascertained by the exercise of due diligence."
-PCRA Petition, 8/13/2015, at 1 (pages unnumbered) (quoting 42 Pa.C.S. § 9545(b)(1)(ii)).
+PCRA Petition, 12/17/2015, at 1 (pages unnumbered) (quoting 42 Pa.C.S. § 9545(b)(1)(ii)).

 "Our Courts have expressly rejected the notion that judicial decisions can be considered newly-discovered facts which would invoke the protections afforded by section 9545(b)(1)(ii)."
 Commonwealth v.
 Cintora, 69 A.3d 759, 763 (Pa.
 Super.
 2013) (citing Commonwealth v.
 Watts, 23 A.3d 980, 986 (Pa.
 2011)).

-Nor does Appellant's reliance upon Hopkins satisfy the newly-recognized-constitutional-right timeliness exception found at 42 Pa.C.S. § 9545(b)(1)(iii), as the Hopkins Court did not recognize a new constitutional right, let alone hold that any such right applied retroactively; rather, it merely applied Alleyne to hold that a particular mandatory minimum sentence not applied to Appellant was unconstitutional.1 Furthermore, our Supreme Court has held that Alleyne itself does not apply retroactively to cases on collateral review.
+Nor does Appellant's reliance upon Hopkins satisfy the newly-recognized-constitutional-right timeliness exception found at 42 Pa.C.S.

+§ 9545(b)(1)(iii), as the Hopkins Court did not recognize a new constitutional right, let alone hold that any such right applied retroactively; rather, it merely applied Alleyne to hold that a particular mandatory minimum sentence not applied to Appellant was unconstitutional.
+Indeed, our Supreme Court has held, in a case involving the statute pursuant to which Appellant was sentenced, that Alleyne itself does not apply retroactively to cases on collateral review.
 Commonwealth v.
 Washington, -- A.3d --, 2016 WL 3909088 (Pa.
 July 19, 2016).

-Thus, the Hopkins decision does not assist Appellant in establishing a timeliness exception to the PCRA's limitations, and the PCRA court properly dismissed the petition for lack of jurisdiction.
+Based on the foregoing, Appellant has failed to establish a timeliness exception to the PCRA's limitations.
+Thus, the PCRA court properly dismissed the petition for lack of jurisdiction.